Navigation

 Crew change crisis

 Seafarers are at the heart of the maritime sector.
 They are enablers of global shipping and without them international trade of the essential goods and products around the world would collapse.
-The COVID-19 pandemic has created an unprecedented crew change crisis.
-Hundreds of thousands of seafarers have been stranded working aboard ships beyond the expiry of their contracts.
+The COVID-19 pandemic created an unprecedented crew change crisis.
+Hundreds of thousands of seafarers stranded working aboard ships beyond the expiry of their contracts.
 Meanwhile, thousands of seamen and women were unable to reach ships for crew change, leading to financial uncertainty for themselves and their families.

 This is an unacceptable way to treat seafarers who are key to maintaining the global flow of essential (and less essential) goods.
 Fatigue after extended periods at sea has significant consequences on the physical and mental wellbeing of seafarers.
 It also increases the risk of maritime accidents and environmental disasters, and poses a wider threat to the integrity of global supply chains which depend on safe and reliable maritime transport.